 While the Model 3 isn’t cheap, as the Tesla’s Model S luxury sedan starts at $69,500 and the Model X SUV $70,300, its price is in line with other electric vehicles.
 GM's comparably-priced electric Chevy Bolt ($36,620), for example, boasts a similar range to the Model 3 (238 miles versus 240 miles).

 Still, amidst all the new electric cars arriving onto the scene, few have generated as much enthusiasm among buyers as Tesla's Model 3 — even despite reports of stagnating demand.
 Here's everything you should know about the car before ordering yours.

-What is it?
+What is the Model 3?

 The Model 3 is an all-electric, four-door, five-seat vehicle with a glass roof and trunks in the front and the back.
 Tesla extended the car's interior room, the company says, taking advantage of the space savings resulting from the absence of a traditional gas combustion engine, to make occupants more comfortable.
-The car is aimed at the Corolla and Accord crowd.
+The car is aimed at the Corolla and Civic crowd.

 How soon can I get one?

 While getting your hands on a Model 3 may have proved difficult when the car launched about two years ago, delivery times have shortened up considerably in the interim.
 You'll only have to wait two weeks to receive delivery of your Model 3, according to the latest information on Tesla's website.

 Excluding the differences in terms of distance and power between the three trim levels of the Model 3, there are a few other discrepancies to be mindful of — particularly relating to the interior.